andromedarabbit/Useful-Mac-OS-X-Scripts/README.md

 # Introduction

+> This project is deprecated and will not be updated any more.

 This is my personal little open-source project.
 The plan is to keep the scripts which are useful for Mac OS X users.
 There are no other special rules but I have some principles:

 * Easy to use.